Visa for stays exceeding 90 days for the following study programmes:

 - Validity period of the visa: If the study stay does not exceed 6 months, the visa will be valid for the entire stay and it will not be necessary to obtain a Foreigner Identity Card.

-If the study stay is for longer than 6 months, the visa will be valid for a 90-day stay.
-The student must apply for a Foreigner Identity Card within a period of 1 month from their entry into Spain, at the Foreign Nationals' Office or the Police Station of the province in which the permit was processed.
+If the study stay lasts more than 6 months, the visa will be valid for 1 year.
+The student must apply for a Foreigner Identity Card, TIE, within 1 month from their entry into Spain, at the Foreign Nationals' Office or the Police Station of the province in which the permit was processed.
+After the issue of the Foreigner Identity Card, the visa will be no longer valid.